The Woman in Black: Plot

-The novel is narrated by Arthur Kipps, the young lawyer who formerly worked for Mr. Bentley.
-One Christmas Eve he is at home with his second wife Esmé and four stepchildren, who are sharing ghost stories.
-When he is asked to tell a story, he becomes irritated and leaves the room, and decides to write his horrific experiences several years in the past in the hopes that doing so will exorcise them from his memory.
+The novel is narrated by Arthur Kipps, who formerly worked for Mr. Bentley.
+One Christmas Eve he is at home with his second wife Esmé and four stepchildren who are sharing ghost stories.
+When he is asked to tell a story, he becomes irritated, leaves the room and decides to write the following horrific experiences from his past in the hope that doing so will exorcise them from his memory.

-Many years earlier, whilst still a junior solicitor for Bentley, Kipps is summoned to Crythin Gifford, a small market town on the north east coast of England, to attend the funeral of Mrs. Alice Drablow and settle her estate.
-Kipps is reluctant to leave his fiancée, Stella, but eager to get away from the dreary London fog.
-The late Mrs. Drablow was an elderly and reclusive widow who lived alone in the desolate and secluded Eel Marsh House.
-On his train ride there, he met a fairly wealthy landowner, Samuel Daily.
+Many years earlier, whilst still a junior solicitor for Bentley, Kipps is summoned to Crythin Gifford, a small market town on the northeast coast of England, to attend the funeral of Mrs. Alice Drablow and settle her estate.
+He is reluctant to leave his fiancée, Stella, but eager to get away from the dreary London fog.
+The late Mrs. Drablow was an elderly, reclusive widow who lived alone in the desolate and secluded Eel Marsh House.
+On his train ride there, he meets Samuel Daily, a wealthy landowner.

+At the funeral, Kipps sees a woman dressed in black and with a pale face and dark eyes, whom a group of children are silently watching.

-The house is situated on Nine Lives Causeway.
+When a local coachman takes Kipps to the house, he learns that it is on Nine Lives Causeway.
 At high tide, it is completely cut off from the mainland, surrounded only by marshes and sea frets.

-Kipps soon realised that there was more to the late Alice Drablow than he originally thought.
-At the funeral, he sees a woman dressed in black and with a pale face and dark eyes, whom a group of children are silently watching.
-While sorting through Mrs. Drablow's papers at Eel Marsh House over the course of several days, he endures an increasingly terrifying sequence of unexplained noises, chilling events and appearances by the Woman in Black.
-In one of these instances, he hears the sound of a horse and carriage in distress, closely followed by the screams of a young child and his maid, coming from the direction of the marshes.
+Over the next several days, as Kipps sorts through Mrs. Drablow's papers at Eel Marsh House, he endures an increasingly terrifying sequence of unexplained noises, chilling events and appearances by the Woman in Black.
+In one of these instances, he hears the sound of a horse and carriage in distress, followed by the screams of a young child and his maid, coming from the direction of the marshes.